sagargouda/React-learnings/Day2/notes.md

 10) when you create a react app it automatically has npm in it , but we are in this project doin it maually to undertsand
     /////////////////////////////////////////
-11) to bring npm to our project use = npm init
+11) to bring npm to our project use = npm init (When you install Node.js, npm (Node Package Manager) is included with it.
+Running npm init initializes a new package.json file for your project and sets up the basic configuration.
+It's like waking up npm for your specific project.)

 12) Running npm init doesn't install npm itself into your project; rather, it initializes your project and sets up a package.json file.
 The package.json file is a configuration file for your Node.js project, and it includes metadata about your project as well as information about its dependencies, scripts, and other settings.